Quantum $SL(2,\mathbb{R})$ and its irreducible representations: The coideal -algebras

-In particular, we see that $t\in \Spec((q-q^{-1})\pi_{n/2}(iB_{t}))$ if and only if $n$ is even, and moreover the resulting eigenspace for $t$ is then one-dimensional.
+In particular, upon writing $t = [[a]]$ (and noting that $x \mapsto [x]$ is bijective from $\R$ to $\R$), we see from \eqref{EqFormSpecT} that $t \in \Spec((q-q^{-1})\pi_{n/2}(iB_{t}))$ if and only if $n$ is even, and moreover the resulting eigenspace for $t$ is then one-dimensional.
 Non-zero vectors in this eigenspace are called \emph{spherical vectors}.
 We choose a spherical vector

 suitably normalised.
 In particular, in $V_1$ we have with $t = [[a]]$ that

 and we define the standard $iB_{t}$-eigenvector at $[a]$ as

 The other two eigenvectors at eigenvalues $[a+2]$ and $[a-2]$ in $V_1$ are respectively